 Follow the "Maintenance Schedule" on page 15.
 Remember this schedule is based on the assumption that your machine will be used for its designed purpose.
-Sustained high-load or high-temperature operation, or use in unusually wet or dusty conditions, will require more frequent service.
+Sustained high load operation will require more frequent service.

 Air Index

 An Air Index Information hang tag/label is applied to engines certified to an emission durability time period in accordance with the requirements of the California Air Resources Board.